fengxia41103/myblog/content/workspace/openstack/switches.md

 RS G8272>
 ```

+Before we go further on how we are doing it, there is one important
+catch: **switch may not allow multiple SSH session**!
+Therefore, it's
+much better to share a session instead of each task opens its own.

 Using [`pexpect`][1] is tedious, rigid (as it expects a certain
 sequence in text output from remote device, so randomly shown alert
 messages are the worst offender.), but it works.